jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 ### Dotted keywords
-Finally, some Clojure libraries allow, or encourage, the use of dotted keywords (my own terminology) for string building.
+Finally, some Clojure libraries allow, or encourage, the use of dotted keywords (my own terminology).
+Dotted keywords are plain old keywords, but they're specifically used for string building.
 They're somewhat more convenient than using strings, since keywords just have a prefix and needn't be enclosed in quotes.
-They are less common and aren't necessarily recommended, but, within a DSL, it's often quite clear what the intent is.
+They are less common and aren't necessarily recommended, but, within a DSL, they can feel quite natural.

 #### Example: HoneySQL
 [![Clojars Project](https://img.shields.io/clojars/v/honeysql.svg)](https://clojars.org/honeysql)